Â

 How does vitamin C contribute to collagen production and skin repair?

 Vitamin C is essential for collagen synthesis by supporting the production of amino acids hydroxyproline and hydroxylysine, which stabilize collagen fibers.
-This process helps maintain skin elasticity and supports natural repair mechanisms, promoting resilience and recovery from environmental damage.
+This process helps maintain skin elasticity and supports natural repair mechanisms, helping the skin stay resilient against everyday environmental stressors.

 What are the benefits of taking oral vitamin C supplements compared to topical vitamin C products for skin health?

-Oral vitamin C supplements support skin health from within by promoting collagen production and providing systemic antioxidant protection.
-Unlike topical products that work on surface layers, oral vitamin C helps maintain the skin’s natural resilience and repair processes throughout deeper layers.
+Oral vitamin C supplements support skin health from within by promoting collagen production and providing antioxidant protection.
+Unlike topical products that work on surface layers, oral vitamin C supports the skin’s natural resilience from within.

 What should I look for when choosing a vitamin C supplement for effective skin repair?